ua en ru

 The nature of Trump’s victory includes two factors, known a year or more before the election: the economy and immigration.
 And it didn’t matter that in the second part of Joe Biden’s presidency, the economic situation improved noticeably, and the issue of illegal border crossings became less acute.

-But people’s feelings, not numbers and statistics, decide the elections.
-Trump worked masterfully on those feelings throughout the campaign, persistently and without hesitation, describing the situation in the country as an absolute, total disaster.
+But numbers and statistics do not decide the elections, people’s feelings do.
+Trump manipulated masterfully on those feelings throughout the campaign, persistently and without hesitation, describing the situation in the country as an absolute, total disaster.
 And he converted this into voter turnout and votes from his supporters.
 According to Edison Research exit polls, among voters for whom the economy was the main issue in the election, 79% voted for Trump.

 Although Trump has many years of political experience, including at the highest government level, he successfully sold himself as the "change" candidate.
 This image works well when most of the population is dissatisfied with the general situation in the country – and convincing people of this was the second part of the task.
 Trump achieved this successfully – according to exit polls, three out of four Americans believe the US is moving in the wrong direction.
 Of them, 61% voted for Trump.